ananduremanan/ReactSvelteMicroFrontEnd/README.md

-# How to create Webpack Module Federation with Svelte and React.
+# How to create Micro Front Ends With React and Svelte Using Webpack Module Federation.

 This repository provides a minimal setup for a micro frontend architecture using React and Svelte, bundled with Webpack.
 The aim is to demonstrate how to integrate two different frameworks into a single application, leveraging Webpack's module federation to ensure a smooth and efficient build process.